-During the challenge, I shared 5 faith-based foundational marketing principles to grow your business.
+During the workshop, I shared 5 faith-based foundational marketing principles to grow your business.
 This blog post is a summary of these foundational principles that I shared.
 Once you get clear on the following things then you are better able to reach, attract, and get the attention of the people you are called to serve:

 1. Your Business Purpose